gvwilson/thirdbit/src/fiction/iffy/index.md

 She ordered and then sat in silence, ignoring Iffy's questions until her frustrated foster daughter gave up asking them.
-The conversation swirling around them was as thick as the mug of chai, stale sweat, and slightly-burned toast.
+The conversation swirling around them was as thick as the mug of stale sweat, slightly-burned toast, and chai.

 Two cups later,
 Aunt Naggie took a deep breath and gathering up her shopping.